You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for tigecycline

-The Impact of Tigecycline's Metabolism on Dosage Frequency: A Comprehensive Review
+The Impact of Tigecycline's Metabolism on Dosage Frequency

-Tigecycline, a broad-spectrum antibiotic, has revolutionized the treatment of severe infections, particularly those caused by resistant bacteria.
-However, its unique metabolism has raised questions about its optimal dosage frequency.
-In this article, we will delve into the intricacies of tigecycline's metabolism and its implications on dosage frequency.
+Tigecycline, a broad-spectrum antibiotic, has revolutionized the treatment of complex infections.
+However, its unique pharmacokinetic profile poses challenges in determining the optimal dosage frequency.
+In this article, we will delve into the metabolism of tigecycline and its implications for dosage frequency.

 What is Tigecycline?

-Tigecycline is a glycylcycline antibiotic, a subclass of tetracyclines.
-It was approved by the FDA in 2005 for the treatment of complicated skin and skin structure infections (cSSSI) and community-acquired bacterial pneumonia (CABP).
-Tigecycline's mechanism of action involves inhibiting protein synthesis by binding to the 30S ribosomal subunit, thereby preventing bacterial growth.
+Tigecycline, also known as Tygacil, is a glycylcycline antibiotic developed by Wyeth Pharmaceuticals (now part of Pfizer).
+It was approved by the FDA in 2005 for the treatment of complicated skin and skin structure infections (cSSSI) and community-acquired bacterial pneumonia (CABP) [1].

 Metabolism of Tigecycline